B.A (Hons.) in Sociology

 Program Details

-In a century shaped by rapid social, technological, and environmental shifts, the programme equips students with tools to interpret real-world issues from migration and environmental crises to identity politics and digital cultures.
-It also imparts a sociological imagination that lets students understand the present by studying the past, as well as logically predict future course of events.
+In a century shaped by rapid social, technological, and environmental shifts, the programme equips students with tools to interpret real-world issues—from migration and environmental crises to identity politics and digital cultures.
+It also develops a strong sociological imagination, helping students understand the present through the past while preparing them to anticipate future social transformations.

 Program Highlights